-Terrace is substantially original.
+The east retaining wall has three phases of construction, representing repeated collapse and rebuilding.
+The retaining wall to the Small Oratory Terrace is substantially original.
 It had moved significantly over the centuries, with the top section falling inwards; a revetment was added in antiquity to prevent it falling onto the terrace.
 This wall has now been stabilised in situ.

-The long, upper, south-facing retaining wall reveals at least two phases of monastic construction: repair during the lighthouse occupation in the early nineteenth century (including the construction of a dry toilet for the construction workers) and a latenineteenth-century repair.
+The long, upper, south-facing retaining wall reveals at least two phases of monastic construction: repair during the lighthouse occupation in the early nineteenth century (including the construction of a dry toilet, for the construction workers) and a late-nineteenth-century repair.
 Further, minor conservation work was undertaken in the late 1970s.

 The long, lower, south-facing retaining wall has also suffered from repeated collapse.
-Most of the retaining wall holding the Upper Outer Enclosure had broken down and been substantially rebuilt in the early nineteenth century.
+Most of the retaining wall holding the Upper Monks' Garden had collapsed and was substantially rebuilt in the early nineteenth century.
 Close to collapse again, it was rebuilt again during the current works programme.
-The retaining wall to the Lower Outer Enclosure is almost fully original at its west end, but the eastern section had collapsed and it was necessary to reconstruct it during the current works programme to preserve the site.
+The retaining wall to the Lower Monks' Garden is almost fully original at its west end, but the eastern section had collapsed and it was necessary to reconstruct it during the current works programme to preserve the site.